Greg Golson: Philadelphia Phillies

 Strikeouts continued to plague Golson as he began the 2007 season.
 Between Clearwater and the Reading Phillies, Golson struck out 173 times in 607 plate appearances.
-He hit 15 home runs in 2007, with 32 doubles and 5 triples.
+He was a Florida State League All-Star that year and was promoted to Double-A in July.
+Golson hit a combined 15 home runs in 2007, with 32 doubles and 5 triples.
 His .273 average and .426 slugging percentage were a large improvement over the previous year.
-His prospect ranking dropped from second in the Phillies' system to tenth.
+His prospect ranking dropped to seventh.

 Golson remained at Reading for the 2008 season.
-A .282 average, 13 home runs, and 18 doubles were enough to catch the eye of the major league club, who called him up to the majors on August 31.
-He made his debut on September 7, pinch-hitting for catcher Carlos Ruiz.
+He was named an Eastern League All-Star and played in the All-Star Futures Game that year.
+After hitting .282 with 13 home runs, 18 doubles, and 23 stolen bases, Golson was called up by the Phillies on September 1.
+He made his debut on September 3, pinch-running for Pat Burrell.
 He made several appearances as a late-inning defensive replacement, which was fine with Golson.
 "You can really impact a game, where people will remember stuff … if you make a great catch that saves the game, people remember that for a long time."
-With the Phillies, Golson went 0-for-6 in the last month of the 2008 season, scoring two runs and stealing a base.
-Golson was not part of the postseason roster for the 2008 Phillies, who went on to win the World Series, but he did travel with the team and was in uniform for all the club's playoff games.
+With the Phillies, Golson went 0-for-6 in six games, scoring two runs and stealing a base.
+He was not included on the postseason roster that year, instead being assigned to the team's Florida complex.

 Texas Rangers

 On November 20, 2008, Golson was traded by the Phillies to the Texas Rangers for John Mayberry, Jr. Phillies general manager Rubén Amaro, Jr. called the trade a "'speed-for-power' swap".

-Golson received one at-bat for the Rangers in 2009, spending most of his season at the AAA level with the Oklahoma RedHawks.
-In 146 plate appearances, Golson accumulated a .289 average with five doubles and three triples.
-He also stole six bases and scored fourteen runs in the opening two months.
+Golson spent most of the season with the Oklahoma City RedHawks in Triple-A. He was called up on May 4, got one plate appearance, and was optioned again on May 9.
+In 146 plate appearances, Golson hit .289 with five doubles, three triples, six stolen bases, and 40 RBI with Oklahoma City.

 New York Yankees

 On January 26, 2010, Golson was traded to the New York Yankees in exchange for minor league player Mitch Hilligoss and cash, after being designated for assignment by the Texas Rangers a few days earlier.
-Golson was used as primarily a defensive replacement.
-On September 14 against the Tampa Bay Rays at Tropicana Field, Golson astonished players and spectators with a strong throw when threw out the speedy Carl Crawford in an attempt to reach third base after tagging up for the final out of the game.
-Golson would later be included on the Yankees' 2010 postseason roster until the team lost the 2010 ALCS to the Texas Rangers.
-He spent most of the 2011 season with the Yankees' AAA affiliate, the Scranton/Wilkes-Barre Yankees.
-He was released prior to the Rule 5 draft that offseason.
+He was called up for the first time on May 4 and got his first major league hit on May 12 against the Detroit Tigers.
+After six appearances, he was sent back to Triple-A on May 18.
+Golson was recalled when roster expanded on September 1.
+Playing against the Tampa Bay Rays at Tropicana Field on September 14, Golson astonished players and spectators with a strong throw from right field to throw out the speedy Carl Crawford at third base for the final out of the game.
+Golson was included on the team's postseason roster.

+He spent most of the 2011 season in Triple-A with the Scranton/Wilkes-Barre Yankees.
+He was briefly called up on July 14 when Alex Rodriguez went on the disabled list.
+Golson was again recalled when rosters expanded in September.
+He was released on December 8.